fuzzyhappy/fuzzyhappy/README.md

 # Welcome✨

 Hi, I'm Evan!
 I'm studying Computer Science at Purdue University.
 I'm also the Design Lead for Purdue Hackers!
-When not doing coursework, I like going to hackathons and working on implementations of interesting concepts.
-Some topics I'm interested in right now are boid simulations, quadtrees, and raytracing!
+I'm super excited by systems programming and complexity theory!

 <!--
 **fuzzyhappy/fuzzyhappy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.